Drone strike kills at least two in Somalia: residents

-Witnesses to Monday's strike said the drone fired a missile at the car in the outskirts of Jilib town in the Middle Jubba region, some 75 miles north of the port of Kismayu in the country's South.
+The drone fired a missile at the car in the outskirts of Jilib town in the Middle Jubba region, some 120 km to the north of the port of Kismayu to the south.

 "I witnessed a Suzuki car burning, many al Shabaab men came to the scene.
 I could see them carry the remains of two corpses.
 It was a heavy missile that the drone dropped.
 Many cars were driving ahead of me but the drone targeted this Suzuki," he added.

 Other residents at the scene also said they had seen the strike.
-Somalia officials and police were not immediately able to comment, largely because the rebels control a vast area around where the drone struck.
+Somalia officials and police were not immediately available to comment about the hit, largely because the rebels control a vast area around where the drone struck.

 Al Shabaab officials declined to comment.